croblesm/dbamaster/README.md

 ### Hello there! 👋

+> Carlos Robles is a Microsoft Data Platform MVP, a Friend of Redgate, and a technology lover.
+He has worked in the database management field on multiple platforms for over ten years in various industries.
+>
+> He has diverse experience as a Consultant, DBA and DBA Manager.
+He is currently working as a Solution Architect, helping customers to solve software/infrastructure problems in their on-premise or cloud environments.
+>
+> Speaker, author, blogger, mentor, Guatemala SQL User group leader.
+If you don’t find him chatting with friends about geek stuff, he will be enjoying life with his family or exploring the beautiful outdoors of Colorado.

 - 🔭 I’m currently working on my PASS Summit 2020 presentation
 - 🌱 I’m currently learning more about DevOps
 - 🤝 I’m looking to collaborate with anybody interesting on DevOps and Databases (any)